Teas English And Language Usage Practice Test

 Week Focus Activities

 1 Baseline Assessment Take a full‑length TEAS English practice test (no study aids).
-Consider this: record score and note question categories missed.
+That's why record score and note question categories missed.

 2 Core Grammar Review Study subject‑verb agreement, verb tenses, and sentence structure.
-Because of that, use a grammar workbook or reputable online modules.
+Use a grammar workbook or reputable online modules.
+But

 4 Word Choice & Vocabulary Compile a personal list of commonly confused words; create flashcards with example sentences.

 6 Integrated Practice Do a second timed practice test.
-Compare results with the baseline; note any new problem areas.
+Even so, compare results with the baseline; note any new problem areas.

 8 Final Sprint Two full practice tests spaced three days apart.
-Review every missed item thoroughly.
+Practically speaking, review every missed item thoroughly.

 9 Light Review & Test‑Day Prep Quick flashcard review, relaxation techniques, and a final “cheat‑sheet” of the top five rules you find most tricky.